titipata/bme469_neural_control_of_movement/project/README.md

 Concretely, I'll use `nengo` [3], a Python library to simulate spikes trains, to simulate the model described in [2] which explains the results in [1].

 **Current status**
 I have already set up the software tools and simple experiments.
-I am currently requesting the experimental data from the authors in [1] and they have agree to provide it.
+I am currently requesting the experimental data from the authors in [1] and they have agreed to provide it.

 ## References